Geography of Florida: Hurricanes

 Hurricanes pose a severe threat during hurricane season, which lasts from June 1 to November 30, although some storms have been known to form out of season.
 Florida is the most hurricane-prone US state, with subtropical or tropical water on a lengthy coastline.
 From 1851 to 2006, Florida has been struck by 114 hurricanes, 37 of them major—category 3 and above.
 It is rare for a hurricane season to pass without any impact in the state by at least a tropical storm.
 For storms, category 4 or higher, 83% have either hit Florida or Texas.
 August to October is the most likely period for a hurricane in Florida.

 In 2004, Florida was hit by a record four hurricanes.
 Hurricanes Charley (August 13), Frances (September 4–5), Ivan (September 16), and Jeanne (September 25–26) cumulatively cost the state's economy $42 billion.
 In 2005, Hurricane Dennis (July 10) became the fifth storm to strike Florida within eleven months.
 Later, Hurricane Katrina (August 25) passed through South Florida and Hurricane Rita (September 20) swept through the Florida Keys.
 Hurricane Wilma (October 24) made landfall near Cape Romano, just south of Marco Island, finishing another very active hurricane season.
 Wilma is the second most expensive hurricane in Florida history, due in part to a five-year window in which to file claims.

 Florida was the site of the second costliest weather disaster in U.S. history, Hurricane Andrew, which caused more than US$25 billion in damage when it struck on August 24, 1992.
 In a long list of other infamous hurricane strikes are the 1926 Miami hurricane, the 1928 Okeechobee hurricane, the Labor Day Hurricane of 1935, Hurricane Donna in 1960, Hurricane Opal in 1995, and Hurricane Michael in 2018.
 A 2005 US government report suggests the storms are part of a natural cycle and not a result of global warming, but that report has been criticized as having been politicized.

-Animals of Florida
+Looking ahead of time, Hurricanes still have their tremendous effects and it has become very difficult to avoid major damages to the land.
+In an article about Hurricane Irma, Annie Sneed claims how "intense population growth and overdevelopment of its low-lying coastal zones" are what made Florida a great danger post Hurricane.
+With drastic climate changes, it puts the entire land at risk as it makes it easy to destroy all of the structures.(2017) When one looks at Miami for example, there is a lot of development on the coastline.
+Sneed claims that it is basically asking to get destroyed knowing the they aren't strong enough to withstand hurricanes, and the population falls as collateral damage with it.
+Given the likelihood of storms striking Florida and the severity of their impacts, it is advised that businesses refrain from developing along the state's shore, yet they still fail to do so.

+Fauna

 Florida is host to many types of wildlife including: